 Great Composites Need Great Photos!

 We want you to be included on the graduation photo composite along with your class.
-The very best option is to visit SUB Photo for your graduation photography, of course - you'll get on the comp and your portraits will look great!
+The very best option is to visit SUB Photo for your grad photos, of course - you'll get on the comp and your portraits will look great!
 If you're in the Edmonton area and something is making it difficult to visit us, please let us know why and we will try to work out a solution with you.

 KEY PHOTO REQUIREMENTS: